-I am a Reader in the Department of Mathematics at the University of Surrey.
+I am a Professor in the Department of Mathematics at the University of Surrey.
 My research interests are in localised pattern formation and mathematical modelling.
 I am also co-founder and director of the Surrey Centre for Criminology at the University of Surrey.

 Please see my personal webpage for more details.